-WillsHub aspires to draw together legal knowledge and insights on the law on wills, family provision, no will (intestacy), and estate administration; collectively known as succession (inheritance) law.
-Aiming to increase understanding and demystifying the law.
+WillsHub is about Australian succession (inheritance) law.
+It aspires to draw together legal knowledge and insights on the law on wills, no will (intestacy), family provision, and estate administration.
+The aim is to help understanding and demystify the law.
 Published by BHS Legal.

 Taxation of a deceased estate